sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/index.md

 # SAML
-Security Assertion Markup Language (SAML) is a common web protocol used pass authorized credentials between two web applications, a service provider (SP, Sourcegraph in this instance), and an Identity Provider (IdP).
+Security Assertion Markup Language (SAML) is a common web protocol used to pass authorized credentials between two web applications, a service provider (SP, Sourcegraph in this instance), and an Identity Provider (IdP).
 This communication is conducted via XML assertions.

 ## Identity Providers